wyvern800/base-app-react/README.md

 # base-app-react
-A basic react app containing bunch of pre-configurated libraries and stuff to easily start your own app with.
+A basic react app containing bunch of pre-configured libraries and stuff to easily start your own app with.

 package.json
 ```bash